-Although it is commonly accepted today, especially in Europe, that one of the Three Kings is black, this was not original to the tale.
+Although it is commonly accepted today, especially in Europe, that one of the Three Kings is Black, this was not original to the tale.
 In fact, it was only in the Middle Ages that the Kings were named in western Christianity as Melchior, Balthasar, and Caspar, although commentators could not agree on who came from which lands.
-By the thirteenth century texts were variously specifying that they had come from Persia, India, Arabia, the Mediterranean, Nubia, Sheba, and other legendary lands, but in visual terms a Black Magus did not appear until the fourteenth century, and it only became commonplace from the late fifteenth century.
+By the thirteenth century texts were variously specifying that they had come from Persia, India, Arabia, the Mediterranean, Nubia, Sheba, and other legendary lands, but in visual terms a Black Magus did not appear until the fourteenth century, and it only became commonplace after 1500.

 All other features of their legend–their royal status, their origins, the wonders that brought them to Bethlehem, and their missionary work after they left–were constructed by later writers to explain the significance of pagans coming to worship the Christ child.
 While the broad outlines of the legend were more or less agreed-upon by the Middle Ages, nevertheless many of the details remained confused and contested, between western and eastern Christianity and also within each tradition.